Classes of Baire spaces defined by semi-neighborhoods of the diagonal: Relationship between and Baire

 \section{Relationship between $\D$ and $\ggg$ Baire}

-In this section, a connection is established between Baire- and nonmeager-type properties, determined by using the diagonal and topological games.
+In this section, a connection is established between Baire-type and nonmeager-type properties, determined by using the diagonal and topological games.

 \begin{proposition} Let $(X,\tp)$ be a space, and let $\tps=\tp\setminus\sset\es$. \begin{itemize} \item[{\rm (1)}] If $X$ is $\godt_{o,l}$-nonmeager ($\godt_{o,l}$-Baire), then $X$ is $\D$-nonmeager ($\D$-Baire). \item[{\rm (2)}] If $X$ is $\godt_{p,l}$-nonmeager ($\godt_{p,l}$-Baire), then $X$ is $\D_h$-nonmeager ($\D_h$-Baire). \item[{\rm (3)}] If $X$ is $\gbmt_{f}$-nonmeager ($\gbmt_{f}$-Baire), then $X$ is $\D_s$-nonmeager ($\D_s$-Baire). \end{itemize} \end{proposition} \begin{proof} We will prove the proposition by contradiction based on Proposition \ref{pgtt3}.
-We carry out the proof for generalizations of nonmeager spaces; for generalizations of the Baire property, the proof is the same with the only difference that we must additionally ensure during the construction that $V_0=\ph(X)$ is not generalized nonmeager.
+We carry out the proof for strengthening of nonmeager property; for strengthening of the Baire property, the proof is the same with the only difference that we must additionally ensure during the construction that $V_0=\ph(X)$ is not strengthened nonmeager.